 To activate Windows, if you’ve never installed a product key on your old or new PC, input your 25-character key on the Windows Setup screen during installation.

-As soon as you do this, Windows 11 will finish its installation and be activated when you log in.
+As soon as you do this, it will finish its installation and be activated when you log in.

 You can also use a new license if you don’t have a product key.